 - Dehydrate them and use them in teas or spice blends.

 - Put them in a jar and cover them with vodka.
-Shake every now and then, strain in six weeks for a bittersweet lemon cordial.
+Shake the jar every now and then, and strain in six weeks for a bittersweet lemon cordial.
 (More about tinctures & cordials)